-How does a basic item of clothing, say a shirt, come into existence?
+How does a basic item of clothing, say a shirt, come into existence.
 Where does the cloth come from?
 And the colours or dyes, the buttons and thread, the machines that cut the fabric and the machines that stitch the bits together?
 And who dreamed up the designs and how did they get printed on the fabric?
 And what brought all these things together to produce the finished article?
 And how did it get distributed to people wanting such a shirt?
 The answer to all those questions is, of course, ‘the market’.
-No other form of economic organisation gets anywhere near as effective as the market, or provides a comparable degree of choice.
+No other form of economic organisation gets anywhere near that level of efficiency or provides a comparable degree of choice.
 All the tools of central planning and control of the former communist states, proved incapable of organising the production and distribution of shirts that people actually wanted to buy.
 That is the beauty and power of the market for something as simple as a shirt.
 For more complex products, and most products are, the competitive advantage of the market over any alternative, is far greater even than that.

 Free markets do not naturally remain free for long.
 Successful competitors achieve dominant positions, and in due course become unaccountable monopolists.
 Prior to 1980s deregulation, it was regarded as vital to prevent competitive markets falling under monopolistic control.
 Competition was protected by law.
 The UK Office of Fair Trading could refer takeovers to the Monopolies and Mergers Commission if it appeared that a monopolistic position might be created.
 Once referred the proposed takeover would be postponed till the Commission’s decision had been reached.
 Similarly, the OFT could investigate industries where it appeared monopolistic positions might exist.